User guide ProjectSheet (Pro)

 Rate per resource

-Cost for a resource per hour or unit.
+Cost for a resource across all tasks per hour or unit.

 All work hours or units assigned to a single resource across all tasks.

 All cost of a single resource across all tasks.

 The Project Summary worksheet contains the data that applies to the entire project, as a top level WBS summary task.
 The data corresponds to the (Pro) columns of the same name in the Task Schedule worksheet.
 Added to it is the Remaining work which is a combination of Progress and Work.